 "Now owned by a passionate collector, it is decided to give him a well-deserved retirement."

-It is not clear if Patrik Barret [at least to me anyway] is actually the owner or if the company facilitated the purchase of the Futuro by the current owner but since I have no better information [or because of inadequate transaltion] I am listing the Futuro as being currently located at 65, rue du fauborg Saint Honnoré - 75008 Paris.
+It is not clear if Patrik Barret (at least to us anyway) is actually the owner or if the company facilitated the purchase of the Futuro by the current owner but since we have no better information (or because of inadequate transaltion) we are listing the Futuro as being currently located at 65, rue du fauborg Saint Honnoré - 75008 Paris.

 The pdf document provides us with the following details about the history of the French Futuro:

-As always when I am dealing with research primarily in a language foreign to me it is quite possible [maybe even probable] that I have the facts wrong so if you have additional information or can correct anything please let me know.
+As always when we are dealing with research primarily in a language foreign to us it is quite possible (maybe even probable) that we have the facts wrong so if you have additional information or can correct anything please let us know.
 Thanks.

-Pretty much all of the information and history I have been able to find regarding this Futuro comes from the video; there does not seem to be anything else out there except the very recent information about its featuring at an exhibition in October 2011.
+Pretty much all of the information and history we have been able to find regarding this Futuro comes from the video shown below; there does not seem to be anything else out there except the very recent information about its featuring at an exhibition in October 2011.

-I have not been able to find out, and the video does not indicate, where the Futuro was moved to for the restoration project or where it is right now but we do know it will be at the Design Elysées Exhibition on the Champs-Elysées in Paris October 20th - 24th 2011.
+We have not been able to establish, and the video does not indicate, where the Futuro was moved to for the restoration project or where it is right now but we do know it will be at the Design Elysées Exhibition on the Champs-Elysées in Paris October 20th - 24th 2011.
 The website EuroPanache describes the exhibition as:

 "A selection of important galleries will gather here for this 5 day event, in order to present major design pieces from the 1940s to the 1970s.

-Currently I have been unable to ascertain what the plans are for the Futuro or where it will go after that.
+Currently we have been unable to ascertain what the future plans are for the Futuro or where it will go after that.